Four residents, two firefighters injured in Hartford Bulkeley Avenue fire

 Two other residents were transported to local hospitals due to possible smoke inhalation.

-The Red Cross is assisting two families, including seven adults and three children, who were displaced.
+The American Red Cross is assisting two families, including seven adults and three children, who were displaced.